 Sullivan County Division of Planning and Community Development is available as an advisory resource to municipalities to help determine resource impacts.
 Municipalities or other lead agencies may contact the Division to request assistance.

 In addition to offering technical assistance upon request, the Division of Planning plans to hold formal SEQR training sessions, which will be open to the public.
-The dates and times will be announced here on our website and in local newspapers.
+The dates and times will be announced here on our website and in our Division newsletters.

 For More Information